ziishaned/learn-regex/README.md

 ### 2.3.1 The Star

 The symbol `*` matches zero or more repetitions of the preceding matcher.
 The regular expression `a*` means: zero or more repetitions of preceding lowercase character `a`.
-But if it apperas after a character set or class that it finds the repetitions of the whole character set.
+But if it appears after a character set or class that it finds the repetitions of the whole character set.
 For example the regular expression `[a-z]*` means: any number of lowercase letters in a row.

 <pre>